 Throughout his legal career, Mr. Klipper has represented clients before Congress and federal agencies on copyright legislative issues.
 His interest in copyright legislation traces back to his work as counsel to the Senate Judiciary Committee when he became immersed in the first wholesale revision of the U.S. copyright law in 67 years.
 Since his time on the Senate Judiciary Committee staff, Mr. Klipper has been involved in many of the myriad efforts to amend the 1976 Copyright Act both as counsel to two leading trade associations—the Motion Picture Association of America and the Association of American Publishers—and in private practice.
 Among the legislative issues he has worked on are creation of a small claims copyright court, scope of criminal penalties for copyright infringement, copyright renewal, response to the Supreme Court’s Betamax decision, the implementation of the Berne Copyright Convention, the Digital Millennium Copyright Act, pre-emption of contracts under Sec.
 301 of the copyright law, fair use of unpublished works, orphan works, licensing of music performance rights by TV stations, the scope of the work-made-for-hire provisions, moral rights, state immunity from money damages in copyright cases, visual artist rights, and restoring copyright status to certain public domain foreign works.
-Currently, Mr. Klipper represents Minor League Baseball and the American Society of Media Photographers with respect to the House Judiciary Committee’s ongoing review of the 1976 Copyright Act.
+Currently, Mr. Klipper represents the American Society of Media Photographers with respect to the House Judiciary Committee’s ongoing review of the 1976 Copyright Act.

 Working With Coalitions